Symmetry restoration and quantum Mpemba effect in symmetric random circuits

 In this Letter, we investigate the dynamics of subsystem symmetry restoration across a range of symmetric and non-symmetric quantum random circuits, considering different initial states.
-To quantify the degree of symmetry breaking in subsystem $A$, we employ the concept of entanglement asymmetry~\cite{aresEntanglementAsymmetryProbe2023, 10.21468/SciPostPhys.15.3.089, Ferro_2024, Marvian2014_z}, which has been extensively studied as an effective symmetry broken measure in out-of-equilibrium many-body systems~\cite{rylands2023microscopic, khor2023confinement} and quantum field theories~\cite{capizziEntanglementAsymmetryOrdered2023, capizzi2023universal, chen2023entanglement}.
+To quantify the degree of symmetry breaking in subsystem $A$, we employ the concept of entanglement asymmetry (EA)~\cite{aresEntanglementAsymmetryProbe2023, 10.21468/SciPostPhys.15.3.089, Ferro_2024, Marvian2014_z}, which has been extensively studied as an effective symmetry broken measure in out-of-equilibrium many-body systems~\cite{PhysRevLett.133.010401, Khor2024confinementkink} and quantum field theories~\cite{capizziEntanglementAsymmetryOrdered2023, capizzi2023universal, PhysRevD.109.065009}.
 It is defined as

 Here $S(\rho_{A})$ represents the von Neumann entropy of subsystem $\rho_{A}$, and $\rho_{A, Q} = \sum_{q} \Pi_{q} \rho_{A} \Pi_{q}$ where $\Pi_{q}$ is the projector to the $q$-th eigensector of the corresponding symmetry operator $g$.
 In the case of U(1) symmetry, the symmetry operator $g$ is the total charge operator in subsystem $A$, $\hat{Q}_{A} = \sum_{i}^{\vert A \vert} \sigma_{i}^{z}$ and the computational basis coincides with the eigenbasis of $\hat{Q}_{A}$.
-We also extend the definition of entanglement asymmetry to SU(2) cases for the first time, where a carefully designed unitary transformation is required for $\rho_{A}$ to properly address non-commuting conserved charges~\cite{Note1}.
+We also extend the definition of EA to SU(2) cases for the first time, where a carefully designed unitary transformation is required for $\rho_{A}$ to properly address non-commuting conserved charges~\cite{Note1}.
 It is worth noting that $\Delta S_{A} \geq 0$ by definition and it only vanishes when $\rho_{A}$ is block diagonal in the eigenbasis of the symmetry operator.
 Symmetry restoration as indicated by $\Delta S_{A}=0$ is also a necessary condition for quantum thermalization due to the thermal equilibrium form of the mixed state.
-Due to the randomness in circuit configurations, we focus on the average entanglement asymmetry $\mathbb{E}[\Delta S_{A}]$.
-In the theoretical analysis, we utilize R\'enyi-2 entanglement asymmetry $\mathbb{E} [\Delta S^{(2)}_{A}]$ by replacing von Neumann entropy with R\'enyi-2 entropy for simplicity, which shows qualitatively the same behaviors as entanglement asymmetry.
+Due to the randomness in circuit configurations, we focus on the average EA, $\mathbb{E}[\Delta S_{A}]$.
+In the theoretical analysis, we utilize R\'enyi-2 EA, $\mathbb{E} [\Delta S^{(2)}_{A}]$, by replacing von Neumann entropy with R\'enyi-2 entropy for simplicity, which shows qualitatively the same behaviors as EA.